jminjares4/Microprocessor-2-Lab-Template/doc_pages/lab2.md

 ## C helpful functions

 For this lab, there are a couple of additional functions from `Espressif` that are important for using inputs.
 In the previous lab, we had used `gpio_set_direction(gpio_num_t gpio_num, gpio_mode_t mode)` set our inputs and outputs.
 However, will now use a different approach by using `gpio_config_t`.
-This new apporach allows to create input and output in a more condense fashion with structures.
+This new apporach allows users to create inputs and outputs in a more condense fashion with structures.
 The structure has various members with their own data types.
-Please look into them inorder select the correct value when developing the lab.
+Please look into them in order to select the correct values when developing the lab.
 ~~~c
 typedef struct {
     uint64_t pin_bit_mask;          /*!< GPIO pin: set with bit mask, each bit maps to a GPIO */